York Fresh Food Farms

 A community resource connecting City residents to farming, where food comes from and how to grow vegetables.

-Watch for Mobile Produce Markets with fresh, affordable vegetables for sale starting June 1!
+Watch for Mobile Produce Markets with fresh, affordable vegetables for sale starting May 31, 2019 (weather permitting)!

 At Cottage Hill and United Way creating neighborhood gardens that help green the York City community.